lindvoo/PupCor/README.md

 4) "Save" it will output a file with 1 and 0 corresponding with your Accept and Reject decision

-This is an example of how the GUI looks like data:
+This is an example of how the GUI looks like:
 ![Example 1](Pup_example.png)